MatanAviav/RGB-Console/README.md

 ### 6. Colored Background:
-Note: you can run `ColoredConsole run background examples` for a quick tutorial.<br />
+Note: you can run `RGBConsole run background examples` for a quick tutorial.<br />
 For colored background use functions with `BG` prefix.<br />
 For example, calling `BGRed('Some Text')` will output:
 >![img_5.png](images/img_5.png)